Breach of Bail in Victoria

 Forfeiture of surety

-Sometimes the conditions for the release of an accused person on bail may include the entering into of an undertaking by a surety/sureties.
+In some cases, the conditions for the release of an accused person on bail may include entering into an undertaking by one or more sureties.
 The surety may also have to deposit a sum of money or other security.

 The surety has a responsibility after signing the bail to do their best to make sure that: